mathhulk/owostat.us/README.md

 # owostat.us
-owostat.us is used for displaying the public status of domains available with OwO.
+owostat.us is used for displaying the public status of domains available on OwO.